 Have you ever wanted to engage with an author while reading her book?
 Well… here is your chance with beloved author and educator Lisa Damour.

-Join Lisa, New York Times Well Family columnist and executive director of Laurel School’s Center for Research on Girls, on a journey through her brand new book, Under Pressure: Confronting the Epidemic of Stress and Anxiety in Girls, which publishes on February 12, 2019 and is available now for pre-order.
+Join Lisa, New York Times Well Family columnist and executive director of Laurel School’s Center for Research on Girls, on a journey through her brand new book, Under Pressure: Confronting the Epidemic of Stress and Anxiety in Girls.
 This new book details the many facets of girls’ lives where tension takes hold and offers critical coping strategies that will help educators to reduce their girls’ anxiety and address the toxic pressures to which our culture subjects girls and young women.

 Though anxiety has risen among teens and young adults overall, studies confirm that it has skyrocketed in girls.
 Research finds that the number of girls who said that they often felt nervous, worried, or fearful jumped 55 percent from 2009 to 2014 while the comparable number for adolescent boys has remained unchanged.
 As a clinical psychologist who specializes in working with girls, Lisa Damour, Ph.D., has witnessed this rising tide of stress and anxiety in her own research, in private practice, and in the all-girls’ school where she consults.
 She knew this had to be the topic of her new book.